raghuveer/easeapp/README.md

  This means, http request is normal (not ajax) and this represents, inappropriate template settings

  5) **"is_ajax" => "1", "is_frontend_page" => "3"**
- This means, http request is an ajax request and this represents, pure ajax call/web service call
+ This means, http request is an ajax request and this represents, pure ajax call/web service endpoint
+ a) "is_web_service_endpoint" => "0"
+ This means, http request is an ajax request and this represents, pure ajax call
+ b) "is_web_service_endpoint" => "1"
+ This means, http request is an ajax request and this represents, web service endpoint
+ c) "is_web_service_endpoint" => "2"
+ This means, http request is an ajax request and this represents, either ajax call or web service endpoint
+ d) "is_web_service_endpoint" => "3"
+ This means, http request is basically not an ajax request